Policies and Procedures of the Mid-Michigan Psychology Internship Consortium

 Thriving Minds Behavioral Health Center

-Private practice, outpatient mental health clinic, located in Brighton and Chelsea, Michigan, specializing in the evaluation and treatment of anxiety, learning, and behavioral disorders in children and adolescents.
+Private practice, outpatient mental health clinic, located in Brighton, Chelsea, and Livonia Michigan, specializing in the evaluation and treatment of anxiety, learning, and behavioral disorders in children and adolescents.